Anupriya981-uriS/E-Commerce-Sales-Excel-Project-/README.md

-# E-Commerce-Sales-Excel-Project-
+E-Commerce-Sales-Excel-Project-
-Analyze e-commerce sales using Excel to find key trends.
-Clean raw data, build pivot tables, and track revenue, top products, and customer habits.
-Design an interactive dashboard with charts to help businesses make smart, data-driven choices.
+Developed an interactive E-Commerce Sales Dashboard in Excel to analyze sales, profit, quantity, monthly and regional trends.
+Used Pivot Tables, Charts, Slicers, SUMIFS, IF formulas, Conditional Formatting, Combo Box and Histogram for data-driven insights.